HadiZayer/eyenerf/README.md

 # The Radiance Field in an Eye
-Our codebase borrows heavily from Nerfstudio 0.2.2, which can be found here: https://github.com/nerfstudio-project/nerfstudio/releases/tag/v0.2.2.
-It is not necessary to install Nerfstudio directly from the repository, though, and we have installation instructions below.
+Our codebase is built on top of Nerfstudio 1.0.2.
+Our installation process will install Nerfstudio automatically and install our method as an extension of Nerfstudio

 ## Environment Installation
 - Ensure that CUDA is available.
 This code has been verified to work with CUDA 11.8.
 - Run `conda env create -f environment.yml -v` in your terminal to generate the initial environment.
-- Activate the environment i.e. run `conda activate rf-from-eyes`.
+- Activate the environment i.e. run `conda activate eyenerf`.
 - Install tinycudann by running
 ```
 pip install ninja git+https://github.com/NVlabs/tiny-cuda-nn.git@a77dc53ed770dd8ea6f78951d5febe175d0045e9#subdirectory=bindings/torch